Tarmean/tarmean.github.io/OpenRec.md

        _ -> Nothing)
      -- if no other branch matches, recurse into all sub-terms and add them up
  ||| recurse

+ >>> runQ freeVarsQ test
+ S.fromList [Var "x"]
 ```

-This query is similar to a recursion-schemes fold, where we flatten child-terms using an algebra `f a -> a`.
-But we have some advantages:

-- By having a first-class function we can perform ad-hoc traversal orders, such as looping a transformation until the result stops changing
-- We can work with mutually recursive types.
-Alternatively, we could build a datatypes-ala-carte sum with `data (:+:) f g a = L (f a) | R (g a)`, and visit all `ExprF :+: LangF` "contained" in a `Lang` value.
-But this requires boilerplate instances for each combination of visited types.
+### Why

+So we'll write composable tranformations.
+How is this approach different from existing approaches such as  scrap-your-boilerplate?
+There are three big points:

+- Building transformations using (non-monadic) combinators lets us keep track of which types we can transform, and skip sub-expressions we cannot not modify.
+With SYB, our simple traversals would visit each character contained in the variable names even though no case can match a `Char`.
+Using an optimization from the lens library this often gives astonishing wins over base SYB, in the order of 10-100x speedups.
+- Existing frameworks  add recursion using big combinators such as `bottomup :: Trans a -> Trans a` which recursively apply the transformation to each child.
+The CPS approach is much more expressive, and lets us encode arbitrary traversal orders
+- Open recursion lets us add decorators, such as logging or tracking the bindings of in-scope variables.
+We write the decorators once and compose them with `decorator >>> _`.

-### Typing the Data.Data
+### How?

-To implement this API, we will use the `Data.Data` approach to generic programming.
-The type signatures can be a bit confusing and we are just going to bull through them.
+To implement this API, we will use the `scrap your boilerplate` approach to generic programming.
+The type signaturess can be a bit confusing and we are not going to go in-depth.
 [See here](https://chrisdone.com/posts/data-typeable/) for a full-fledged introduction.
 Data.Data is also notoriously slow, but we will borrow a neat optimization from the `lens` library.

 The `scrap your boilerplate` approach is based on two key pieces: